Join us on Dec 12th to hear how Conversational AI drives business outcomes for Capitec

 3 can’t-miss takeaways from our Conversational Analytics roundtable

-The next question: How do brands use the real-time data, made possible by Conversational Analytics, to deliver exceptional customer engagement and satisfaction?
+The next question: How do brands use the real-time data, made possible by conversational analytics, to deliver exceptional customer experiences and satisfaction?

 In a recent LivePerson virtual roundtable led by LivePerson VP of Marketing Jessica Raggio, industry thought leaders discussed how real-time conversational data and the resulting customer insights can best help brands and consumers alike.